tossinramen/shapes_api/shape-revolt-bot/README.md

-# Shape Revolt Bot
+# Shape Revolt Integration

-A simple chat bot for [Revolt](https://revolt.chat) that uses the Shapes API to generate responses when mentioned or messaged in DMs.
+An integration for [Revolt](https://revolt.chat) that allows your Shape (social agent) to have a presence on Revolt.
+This integration connects your Shape to Revolt via the Shapes API.

 ## Features

-- Responds to mentions in channels with AI-generated messages
+- Allows your Shape to respond to mentions in Revolt channels
-- Automatically handles direct messages
+- Automatically handles direct messages sent to your Shape
 - Connects to the Revolt Websocket API for real-time communication
-- Uses Shapes API with OpenAI-compatible client for AI-powered responses
+- Uses Shapes API with OpenAI-compatible client for your Shape's responses

 ## Prerequisites

 - Node.js (18+) and npm
 - A Revolt bot token (create one from the [Revolt Developer Portal](https://developers.revolt.chat))
 - A Shapes API key
-- A shape username
+- Your Shape username

 ## Setup